Skip to main content

 Greedy Decoding

-When greedy decoding is used, the model always selects the token with the highest probability as the next token.
-For example, temperature with value 0.0, Top-P with value 0.0, and Top-K with value 1.0.
+With greedy decoding, the model always picks the highest-probability token.
+For example, temperature 0.0, Top-P 0.0, and Top-K 1.0.

 No causal understanding